-One of the problems with early attempts at partially buried, split or "bi-level" homes with livable basements was the near inevitability of moisture problems.
+One of the problems with early attempts at partially buried or bermed homes with livable basements was the near inevitability of moisture problems.
 The guideline has always been to steer water away from the basement, but new products offer a level of fail safe protection that wasn't there before.

-This illustration shows a carefully planned earth berm for a modern home.
+This illustration shows how the natural temperatures of soil impact an underground or bermed home.
 New technologies offer better long-term moisture-proofing and energy performance.
-Image: www.themodernnatural.com.

 That was then.
 Building science has improved, and you can now install concrete walls (still with good drainage in mind) that are protected by solid backup systems to keep water out for the life of the home.
 For an overview, here's a guide designed for professional builders (See "Water Control Layer," Section 1.2, page 12) that explains how to install and use high-tech drainage mats with rigid foam insulation to create durable, waterproof basement walls.

 By combining this insulating technique with the natural insulating qualities of earth berming, you can save big bucks on a home's long-term energy usage.
 As an interesting side note, earth berming also makes a very effective sound barrier.
 A field study back in 2011 found that earth bermed walls worked better than concrete at reducing noise pollution, primarily because the earth walls can be built at an angle that deflects noise, whereas concrete walls tend to be vertical.

 When passive solar first hit its niche in the 1970s, the best option for overall energy performance was dual glazing and manual, rigid foam panels.
 Sure, you could get some great heat gain during the day, but unless you swung down the foam panels at night, you would lose all the gained heat, for a net energy loss.
 That's asking a lot of consistent behavior from creatures not known for consistency (humans).